tamera-brown/NYC-Taxi-Fare-Prediction/index.md

 This project predicts the fare amount (inclusive of tolls) for a taxi ride in New York City given the pickup and dropoff locations.

+## Objective

+My Objective is to create a set of models with the dataset I cleaned to achieve an accuracy score at least 70% with a low RMSE Score.
+I will then select a model and incorporate it into a small python application using flask.

+## Business Value

+With this model, a person that takes the taxi in New York City will be informed beforehand of the price of the trip, instead of being surprised at the end of the trip.

 ## Heroku Deployment